Toraline/next-ts-boilerplate/src/modules/README.md

 - **New page** (`new/page.tsx`): client form that POSTs JSON to the API.
 - **Detail page** (`[idOrSlug]/page.tsx`): server component showing one item.
 - **Edit page** (`[idOrSlug]/edit/page.tsx`): client form that PATCHes JSON (no-op tolerant, see below).

+### Authentication Surfaces & Manual QA

+- **`src/app/(auth)/login/page.tsx`** — client-side form built with `react-hook-form` + React Query that calls `AuthClient.signIn`.
+Shows payload preview, success status, and integrates with Tailwind for layout.
+Use it to manually create sessions and inspect the `s_session` cookie.
+- **`src/app/(auth)/logout/page.tsx`** — simple button that invokes `AuthClient.signOut` so you can revoke the active session without crafting requests manually.
+- **Documentation**:
+  - `docs/auth-flow.md` outlines the provider abstraction, environment variable toggles (`AUTH_PROVIDER`), and how these frontend surfaces hook into the backend.
+  - `docs/manual-auth-testing.md` provides the end-to-end checklist (curl + browser) covering multi-session behaviour, including the login/logout pages above.

 ## 📝 Constants & Text Management